2dof/esp_control/README.md

 # 2. Control Processing functions

-ALL PID alghoritms are implemented as uctypes.struct() by  parameters storage and dedicated function for processing.
+ALL PID alghoritms are implemented as uctypes.struct() for parameters storage and dedicated functions for processing.

 ## 2.1 PID-ISA